-Author has written 21 stories for Ranma, Naruto, Stargate: SG-1, Oh My Goddess!, and Warhammer.
+Author has written 26 stories for Ranma, Naruto, Stargate: SG-1, Oh My Goddess!, Warhammer, Justice League, and Star Wars.

 Not every time.
 Not all the time.
 But in most cases, the following should serve as a guide on how not to fail at writing fanfiction in nearly any genre you care to tackle.
 Sure, there are always exceptions to the rule, but if you have to ask yourself if you're that exception, then you probably aren't and should defer to the advice below.
 For those who have stumbled across this before, I've edited this introduction to be a fraction more professional in nature and slightly less abrasive, but you can still blame my overuse of the word 'fail' on DCG.